What’s the difference between a Keepsake Quilt and a Keepsake Blanket?

-Even asking the internet will bring up differing opinions on what makes a Quilt and a Blanket different.
-You may even find the terms ‘Quilt’ and ‘Blanket’ get used interchangeably.
+A search of the web will give varying opinions on the differences between a Quilt and a Blanket.
+You may even find the words ‘Quilt’ and ‘Blanket’ get used interchangeably.

-But they’re actually very different.
+But actually, they're pretty different.
 And to choose the best option for you, it’s important to know a little about them.

-Note: This guide explains the differences between the Pretty Little Polka Dot range of Keepsake Quilts and Keepsake Blankets.
-Other keepsake creators are likely have their own classification definitions, so it’s important to check specifically with them.
+Please note: This post explains the differences between a Pretty Little Polka Dot Keepsake Quilt and Keepsake Blanket.
+Other keepsake creators will likely have their own definitions, so it’s important to check specifically with them before ordering a Keepsake.

-- After carefully preparing the baby clothes and designing a patchwork, we add our signature double border; a narrow plain border with a thicker polka dot border surrounding it.
+After carefully preparing the clothes and designing a patchwork, we add our signature double border; a narrow plain border with a thicker polka dot border surrounding it.

-- Finally, a Keepsake Quilt is finished with matching binding, secured and stitched around the edges.
+Finally, a Keepsake Quilt is finished with a hand made matching binding, secured and stitched around the edges.

-The process of designing and creating a Keepsake Quilt is very labour intensive; creating a single bed sized Keepsake Quilt can take up to 40 hours, but the result of a Keepsake Quilt is pretty spectacular!
-It’s sturdy, substantial and a real showpiece.
+The process of designing and creating a Keepsake Quilt is pretty labour intensive; creating a single bed sized Keepsake Quilt can take up to 40 hours.
+However the results are spectacular!

 Baby clothes Keepsake Blanket